ome/omero-guide-scripts/docs/parameter_description.rst

 Import tags
 -----------
 For the import script.
-Disable if you wish to ignore the tag \
+Disable if you wish to ignore the Tag \
 columns during the import of annotation.

 Only use personal tags
 ----------------------
-For the key-value pair import script.
-When tags are specified in the CSV (under a column named TAG), check this box \
+For the Key-Value pair import script.
+When Tags are specified in the CSV (under a column named TAG), check this box \
-if you want to restrict the use of tags to tags owned by you.
+if you want to restrict the use of Tags to Tags owned by you.

 Allow tag creation
 ------------------
-For the key-value pair import script.
-When tags are specified in the CSV (under a column named TAG), check this box \
+For the Key-Value pair import script.
+When Tags are specified in the CSV (under a column named TAG), check this box \
-if you want to allow the creation of tags when they don't exist.
-This also applies to tagsets.
+if you want to allow the creation of Tags when they don't exist.
+This also applies to Tagsets.

 :Authors:
     Tom Boissonnet